-How to Grow Easter Grass
+How to Grow Grass for Easter Baskets

 This is a fun project for kids to make for spring or Easter.
 All you need is a small grass of bag seed, and you can grow your own Easter grass for your Easter basket.

 - Plant saucer

 - Potting soil

 - Easter basket